 To further simplify the process of examining data, Airkit makes it possible to filter data based on specified criteria directly in the Stage.
 To the right of each object property is a filter icon; clicking it brings up filtering options.

 These filter options can ensure that a specific filed has a particular value, meets a certain threshold, or is equal to a specific value.
 Filtering out data unrelated to your current search cuts down on noise and makes it even easier to notice trends within the clusters of data you care about.
-These filter options are analogous to the filter options available in Portals Builder.

 App Object Tables can be exported as CSV files by clicking on the 'Export Table' icon to the upper right of the Stage.